-- 2.6.3.
-Timeliness for liquidating the pending bills of previous years(s) NIL - 2.6.4.
-Whether meetings are held regularly in the last week of the month by the District Nodal Officers with FCI as per guidelines dated 10.2.2010 to resolve the issues relating to lifting, quality of food grains and payment of bills.
+2.6.4.
+Whether meetings are held regularly in the last week of the month by the District Nodal Officers with FCI as per guidelines dated 10.2.2010 to resolve the issues relating to lifting, guality of food grains and payment of bills.

-Once in a quarter, the Directorate officials sits with FCI and reconciles the status of pending bills.
-In addition, during the SLMC Meeting the representative from Food Corporation of India participate in the meeting as one of the member of SLMC.
+Once in a quarter, the Commissionerate officials sit with FCI and reconcile the status of pending bills.
+In addition, during the SLMC Meeting the representative from Food Corporation of India participates in the meeting as one of the member of SLMC.

 2.6.5.
-Whether the District Nodal Officers are submitting the report of such meeting to State Head quarter by 7th of next month
+Whether the District Nodal Officers are submitting the report of such meeting to State Head guarter by 7th of next month